BlueBrain/osgTransparency/README.md

 For the GL3 version, OpenSceneGraph needs to be compiled with GL3 support, refer to the OpenSceneGraph documentation for compilation instructions.

+# Funding & Acknowledgment

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.